meryemmalakdif/AutoDFL/README.md

+### Welcome to AutoBFL: A Scalable and Automated Reputation-Aware Blockchained Federated Learning

 ### Repository Structure

 - `benchmark/`: This directory contains the code and tools used in the benchmarking and testing phase .